Good to know

-The Air Jordan Dub Zero is available for men in sizes ranging from 7.5 to 11.
+The Air Jordan Dub Zero is available for men.
 A hidden lacing system provides the wearer with an adjustable fit while the mid-top cut and the leather fabric uppers give enhanced support for the ankles.

-The Air Jordan Dub Zero are great summer kicks that would be perfect for walking, touring the city, or chilling at the park.
+The Air Jordan Dub Zero is a great summer kick that would be perfect for walking, touring the city, or chilling at the park.
 Wear them like Ludacris with a long-sleeved button-up shirt and baggy trousers or keep it low-key with a simple tee paired with jeans or joggers.

 Aside from the unique design of these hybrid shoes, the Air Jordan Dub Zero is noteworthy for its comfort.
 This is because of the visible Air-Sole units that can be found on the forefoot and heels of this model.
 The Air-Sole units provide high impact protection for the user as well as bringing lightweight cushioning that guarantees comfort that lasts for hours.